 Employees can set aside pretax dollars to pay for out-of-pocket dependent care expenses.
 This program provides a simple, efficient and cost-effective opportunity for savings.
 Employees may be able to save hundreds of dollars in taxes annually if they have children under the age of 13 or dependent spouse who require care assistance.
 Employees can sign up to participate upon hire or during the open enrollment period offered each year.

-Classified and exempt employees are entitled to bereavement leave to and accrue sick, vacation, personal
+Classified employees are entitled to bereavement leave and to accrue sick, vacation, personal

 Full-time faculty employees are entitled to accrue sick leave and personal leave.